Controlling and processing personal data

-- Monitor and enforce the application of the GDPR
+- Monitors and enforces the application of the GDPR

-- Promote public awareness of the rules and rights around data processing
+- Promotes public awareness of the rules and rights around data processing

-- Advise the Government on data protection issues
+- Advises the Government on data protection issues

-- Promote awareness among controllers and processors of their obligations
+- Promotes awareness among controllers and processors of their obligations

-- Provide information to individuals about their data protection rights
+- Provides information to individuals about their data protection rights

-- Maintain a list of processing operations requiring data protection impact assessment
+- Maintains a list of processing operations requiring data protection impact assessment

 The Data Protection Commission has the power to order any controller or processor to provide information that the authority requires to assess compliance with the Regulation.
 It may carry out investigations of controllers and processors in the form of data audits, including accessing the premises of a controller or processor.
 It can order a controller or processor to change their processes, comply with data subject requests.
 The Data Protection Commission can also issue warnings to controllers and processors and can ban processing as well as commence legal proceedings against a controller or processor.

-Organisations that are engaged in cross-border processing of personal data can use a new mechanism, the one stop shop (OSS) to enable them to deal with a single lead supervisory authority for most of their processing activities.
+Organisations that are engaged in cross-border processing of personal data can choose to deal with a single lead supervisory authority, a one stop shop (OSS) for most of their processing activities.

 European Data Protection Board

-The GDPR will introduce a new European data protection supervisory authority.
-The European Data Protection Board (EDPB) will be responsible for ensuring the GDPR is applied consistently across The European Union.
+The GDPR introduced a new European data protection supervisory authority.
+The European Data Protection Board (EDPB) is responsible for ensuring the GDPR is applied consistently across The European Union.
 It will issue guidelines and recommendations on the application of the Regulation.
 It will also advise the EU Commission on the application of the Regulation and any updates that may be required.

-The EDPB is made up of the head of one supervisory authority of each member state and a European Data Protection supervisor.
+The EDPB is made up of the head of one supervisory authority of each member state and a European Data Protection supervisor or their representatives.

 Penalties apply to both controllers and processors who breach the Regulation.
 There are different penalties, depending on the seriousness of the breach.